KrajncJ/Reverse-Index-Query/README.md

-# data_indexing_querying
+# Data Indexing Querying
-Simple index and querying implementation against it
+Simple index and querying implementation against it.